Nritya

+Overview

 Nritya is broadly categorized as one of three parts of Sangita, the other two being gita (vocal music, song) and vadya (instrumental music).
-These ideas appear in the Vedic literature of Hinduism such as in the Aitareya Brahmana, and in early post-Vedic era Sanskrit texts such as the Natya Shastra, Panchatantra, Malvikagnimitra and Kathasaritsagara.
+These ideas appear in the Vedic literature of Hinduism such as the Aitareya Brahmana, and in early post-Vedic era Sanskrit texts such as the Natya Shastra, Panchatantra, Malvikagnimitra and Kathasaritsagara.

-Nritya and Nata appears in Vedic era literature.
-For example, section 4.104 of Unadi Sutras mention Nata as "dancer, mime, actor".
+Nritya and Nata appear in Vedic era literature.
+For example, Section 4.104 of the Unadi Sutras mentions Nata as "dancer, mime, actor".
 Panini too mentions the terms Nritya and Nartaka respectively as dance and dancer, in his treatise on Sanskrit grammar.

 The term Nritya appears in all major classical Indian dance forms as one form of their repertoire, inspired by the guidelines of the Natya Shastra.
 These are Nritta, Nritya and Natya: